apache/infrastructure-blocky-client/README.md

 # infrastructure-blocky-client
-Blocky client app for ASF Infra
+Blocky3 client app for ASF Infra

 To install on a node, add the following to its yaml: